-(d) A housing support service may include person-centered planning for people who are not eligible to receive person-centered planning through any other service, if the person-centered planning is provided by a consultation service provider that is under contract with the department and enrolled as a Minnesota health care program.
+(d) A housing stabilization service may include person-centered planning for people who are not eligible to receive person-centered planning through any other service, if the person-centered planning is provided by a consultation service provider that is under contract with the department and enrolled as a Minnesota health care program.

 A provider eligible for reimbursement under this section shall:

 (1) enroll as a medical assistance Minnesota health care program provider and meet all applicable provider standards and requirements;

 (2) demonstrate compliance with federal and state laws and policies for housing stabilization services as determined by the commissioner;

 (3) comply with background study requirements under chapter 245C and maintain documentation of background study requests and results;